Mentawai people: Religion

 Before Christianity, the Mentawai people followed their own beliefs called Arat Sabulungan.
 This is an animist belief in which everything has a spirit and soul.
 When spirits are not treated well or forgotten, they may bring bad luck such as illness and haunt those who forget them.
 Mentawai also have a very strong belief in objects they consider sacred.

 The Mentawai people are characterized by their strong spirituality, body art, and their penchant for honing their teeth, a practice they believe enhances beauty.
 Mentawai tend to live in harmony and peace with the natural world around them because they believe that all objects in nature possess some kind of spiritual essence.

-However, now almost all Mentawai people have embraced religion, particularly Christianity, both Protestant and Catholic, as well as some Islam, and some still adhere to the ancient belief, Arat Sabulungan.
+However, many modern Mentawai people have adopted other religions, particularly several branches of Christianity as well as some Islam, while others follow the traditional Mentawai religion of Arat Sabulungan.
 One of the local churches for the Mentawai people is the Mentawai Protestant Christian Church (GKPM), founded on July 6, 1916, and has a congregation of approximately 35,000 people.